onap/multicloud-framework/docs/specs/multicloud_infra_workload.rst

 #.
 Work with SO.
 #.
 Work with OOF team for oof_directive form.
 #.
 Work with SDNC team for sdc_directive form.
+#.
+Expose API by broker and each plugin.

 Tests
 =====

 #.
-Unit Tests with tox
+Unit Tests with tox.
+#.
+Pairwise test with SO project.
+#.
+Integration test with vCPE HPA test.
 #.
 CSIT Tests, the input/ouput of broker and each plugin see API design above.